-Applicants for the nursing leadership concentration, in addition to the general admission criteria, must provide a third reference from a health care provider knowledgeable about the applicant's nursing practice, and must have a basic accounting course that may be taken after admission or exempted with the approval of the concentration director.
+Applicants for the nursing leadership concentration, in addition to the general admission criteria, must provide a third reference from a health care provider knowledgeable about the applicant's nursing practice.

 Applicants for admission to the RN/MSN option will be evaluated using the following criteria.